falk-m/blog/posts/2024-11-02-react-hooks/README.md

     };
 ```

-One of the main diffrence is that changing the value of a ref don't trigger a re-rendering.
+One of the main difference is that changing the value of a ref don't trigger a re-rendering.

 - [useRef api reference](https://react.dev/reference/react/useRef)
 - [useState api reference](https://react.dev/reference/react/useState)

 ## custom hooks

- Robin Wieruch write create articels to create and usage of custom hooks.
+ Robin Wieruch write create articles to create and usage of custom hooks.

 - [React: How to create a Custom Hook](https://www.robinwieruch.de/react-custom-hook/)
 - [React Hook: Check if Overflow](https://www.robinwieruch.de/react-custom-hook-check-if-overflow/)